 How do I keep scorpions out of my house?

-Exterior perimeter barrier + indoor void dust + harborage reduction (firewood, mulch, loose bark).
+An exterior perimeter barrier, indoor void dust, and harborage reduction (firewood, mulch, loose bark) work together.
 Yellow outdoor lighting reduces prey attraction.

 Do scorpions glow under UV light?